fishfollower/SAM/docs/fbarplot.md

 `pcol`     |     color of partial lines
 `page`     |     partial ages to plot
-`plot`     |     true if fbar should be plotted
+`plot`     |     true if fbar should be plotted `effectiveF`     |     If TRUE, effective full year F based on catch and survival is plotted.
+If FALSE, full year F based on survival is plotted.

 ## Details